Slayingripper/MicroControllers/README.md

 # Comprehensive List of Microcontrollers

 This document provides a categorized list of popular microcontrollers, their official documentation, and links to purchase them.
 The microcontrollers are grouped into families such as Arduino, ESP32, STM32, Teensy, and others for easier navigation.
+This is not an extensive list

 ## Table of Contents